jtopjian/puppetstack/README.md

 If everything looks good to you, run the script.

+__Note__: There's currently a bug in the Horizon module that needs fixed before going further.
+Please see [this](https://github.com/stackforge/puppet-horizon/commit/8fad3d9ad97ec5e99f1641dcf61ba0d494ef1e09) patch for the fix.

 ### params.pp

 Next, review the `params.pp` Puppet manifest.
 This file contains various passwords